wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Dan Lothario: But hold on... _sniffs the air around them_ What IS that smell? _Dames sniff their own armpits, each other etc_

-D2: _puzzled_ I can't smell 'owt
+Beatrice: _puzzled_ I can't smell 'owt

-D1: Me neither.
+Florence: Me neither.

 Dan Lothario: Well THAT'S the problem.
 Two fabulous looking ladies like yourselves deserve a certain Je ne sais quoi

-D1: A Gin and say whatsit?
+Florence: A Gin and say whatsit?

-D2: Ohhh, I like the sound of that, 2 pints of Gin and a packet of cheesy Wotsits please!
+Beatrice: Ohhh, I like the sound of that, 2 pints of Gin and a packet of cheesy Wotsits please!

 Dan Lothario: _spelling it out for them_ Je...
 Ne...
 Sais...
 Quoi...

-D1: I think it's German
+Florence: I think it's German

-D2: Which planet's that?
+Beatrice: Which planet's that?

 Dan Lothario: You need an eau-de-toillette.

-D1: No thanks, I went before I came on stage.
+Florence: No thanks, I went before I came on stage.

-D2: She did... _to the audience, screwing up her face_ I heard...
+Beatrice: She did... _to the audience, screwing up her face_ I heard...

 Dan Lothario: Oh good lord, have you not heard of cologne?

-D1: Oh that's definitely in Germany
+Florence: Oh that's definitely in Germany

-D2: Oooooh, you're SO good on geology!
+Beatrice: Oooooh, you're SO good on geology!

 Dan Lothario: May I enquire where do you fine ladies purchase olfactory delights?

-D1: _looking puzzled_ Well, Ethel down the street runs the butchers, if that's what you mean?
+Florence: _looking puzzled_ Well, Ethel down the street runs the butchers, if that's what you mean?

 Dan Lothario: I mean who satisfies your perfumery requirements.

-D2: _to D1_ He's making no scents!
+Beatrice: _to Florence_ He's making no scents!

-D1: _to the audience_... making no scents!!!
+Florence: _to the audience_... making no scents!!!
 Get it... scents... no?
 Oh, you're in for a long night!

 Dan Lothario: well this is your lucky day ladies.
 Amongst other things, I happen to be the exclusive representative for one of the most sought after perfume brands in the universe.
 Just a small spray of my product will have the gentlemen flocking round.

-D2: _to D1, looking a little concerned_ what did he say Florence?
+Beatrice: _to Florence, looking a little concerned_ what did he say Florence?

-D1: Flocking Beatrice... flocking!
+Florence: Flocking Beatrice... flocking!

 Dan Lothario: Now this IS extremely exclusive, so it's rather pricey... but you seem like the kind of classy ladies who don't worry about that sort of thing.

-D1: _putting on posh voices_ Oh no, we're very upmarket...
+Florence: _putting on posh voices_ Oh no, we're very upmarket...
 I once knew someone from the Wilmslow galaxy.

-D2: _trying to be even posher_ And I've been to Leek.
+Beatrice: _trying to be even posher_ And I've been to Leek.

-D1: _looking down at D2's feet_ what, just now... could you not have waited until the end of this scene? _realising her mistake_ oh, I see, Leek, sorry.
+Florence: _looking down at Beatrice's feet_ what, just now... could you not have waited until the end of this scene? _realising her mistake_ oh, I see, Leek, sorry.

 Dan Lothario: Allow me to introduce you to Faybrehze pour Femme. _takes out a large squirty bottle labelled Febreeze and proceeds to squirt them both.
 They're both taken aback, don't seem to appreciate the smell, and start imploring him to stop.
 He takes another sniff in their general direction_.
 Oh, MUCH better, my I'm getting URGES just inhaling your aroma.

-D1: Well let those urges spring forth Danny Boy, let em out.
+Florence: Well let those urges spring forth Danny Boy, let em out.

 Dan Lothario: If I wasn't such a gentleman...

-D2: well WE won't tell anyone, will we Florence?
+Beatrice: well WE won't tell anyone, will we Florence?

 Dan Lothario: Sadly I have other appointments in the Langley Constellation, and you know how stylish the ladies are there.
 I'd hate them to have all of this Faybreaze to themselves... shall I put you down for, say...
 23 gallons?

-D1: _to D2_ do you think that'll be enough?
+Florence: _to Beatrice_ do you think that'll be enough?

-D2: make it 25 gallons and give us a couple of bottles of that GeNeSaysQuaz stuff you drink.
+Beatrice: make it 25 gallons and give us a couple of bottles of that "Ginney Says Quaz" stuff you drink.

 Dan Lothario: excellent, it's cash only, I'm afraid _handing them an invoice.
 They both look shocked, and splutter about it being a bit steep etc, but then, aware that they've made out how posh they are, scrape around in their pockets and manage to pull together the requisite cash, which they hand over, slightly reluctantly_.
 A pleasure doing business with you absolute babes.
 Au revoir, as they say... _shrugging at the audience_ in Germany. _he exits_

-D1: Well, he was a bit of alright
+Florence: Well, he was a bit of alright

-D2: What a charmer, he definitely fancied me...
+Beatrice: What a charmer, he definitely fancied me...

 _More Dames enter loudly, some only partially made up, arguing_